vw-contra/website/content/posts/post1.md

 # WELCOME!

 Hello!
 If your reading this I am surprised you found it.
 If you couldn't tell by the title, tags, and intro, *this* is my first post on my website.
 I have always wanted to start a blog like this and I am excited to see where it goes.
-I would like to acknowledge a few things that made it possible for me to be typing this right now.
-First off, my good friend (who knows who he is) that had the knowledge of how to set all of this up.
 For this site, I am using the static site generator Hugo, the Hugo theme neopost (by salatine and cartola), and I am hosting it on GitHub Pages.

 <!-- rest of the content -->